Pops0/nextjs-portfolio/README.md

 and growing as a developer on the job.

 I used a library called Material UI v5 <img src="https://img.shields.io/badge/Material%20UI-007FFF?style=for-the-badge&logo=mui&logoColor=white"/>
+With the help of the MUI website it explained exactly how every of their components work

 ## I used it to